ngkaplan/aus-prop-calc/README.md

 - Follow the coding standards in `.cursorrules`
 - Test your changes locally with `streamlit run app.py`
 - Financial calculations are thoroughly tested
-- Tax calculations comply with Australian regulations
-- CSV data follows established formats
+- Maintain the clean architecture patterns

+## 📁 Project History

+This project was restructured from a monolithic codebase to a clean, domain-driven architecture.
+Original files are preserved in the `_archive/` directory for reference.

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## ⚠️ Disclaimer